Geometric-Averaged Preference Optimization for Soft Preference Labels: Preliminaries

 \subsection{Soft Preference Labels}

-While a reward model is often trained with binary preferences, it is a decent assumption that we can obtain the distributional \textit{soft} feedback via majority voting among the human raters or AI feedback with scoring~\citep{lee2023rlaif}, such as $y_1$ is better than $y_2$ in 70\%.
-Even assuming soft preference labels, we can easily recover the binary preference with a threshold.
+While a reward model is often trained with binary preferences, we can usually assume distributional \textit{soft} feedback via majority voting among the human raters or AI feedback with scoring~\citep{lee2023rlaif} (e.g. $y_1$ is better than $y_2$ at a 70\% chance).
+With soft preference labels, we can still easily recover the binary preference with a threshold.

 We assume that the binary preference labels, $l(y_1 \succ y_2 | x) = 1$, are sampled from the Bradley-Terry model preference distribution with the parameter $p^{*}(y_1 \succ y_2 | x)$.
 We define soft preference labels as estimates of the true preference probability: